 The energy-fixing reaction of photosynthesis begins when light is absorbed in photosystem II in the thylakoid membranes.
-The energy of the sunlight, captured in the P680 reaction center, activates electrons to jump out of the chlorophyll molecules in the reaction center.
+The energy of the sunlight, captured in the P680 reaction center, causes the electrons from P680’s chlorophyll to move to a higher, unstable energy level.
 These electrons pass through a series of cytochromes in the nearby electron-transport system.

-After passing through the electron transport system, the energy-rich electrons eventually enter photosystem 1.
-Some of the energy of the electron is lost as the electron moves along the chain of acceptors, but a portion of the energy pumps protons across the thylakoid membrane, and this pumping sets up the potential for chemiosmosis.
+After passing through the electron transport system, the energy-rich electrons eventually enter photosystem-I. Some of the energy of the electron is used to pump protons across the thylakoid membrane, and this pumping sets up the potential for chemiosmosis.

 Because electrons have flowed out of the P680 reaction center, the chlorophyll molecules are left without a certain number of electrons.
 Electrons secured from water molecules replace these electrons.
 Each split water molecule releases two electrons that enter the chlorophyll molecules to replace those lost.
 The split water molecules also release two protons that enter the cytoplasm near the thylakoid and are available to increase the chemiosmotic gradient.

-The third product of the disrupted water molecules is oxygen.
-Two oxygen atoms combine with one another to form molecular oxygen, which is given off as the byproduct of photosynthesis; it fills the atmosphere and is used by all oxygen‐breathing organisms, including plant and animal cells.
+The third product of the split water molecules is oxygen.
+Two oxygen atoms combine with one another to form molecular oxygen (O2), which is given off as the by-product of photosynthesis; it fills the atmosphere and is used by all oxygen-requiring organisms, including plant and animal cells.

-What has been described above are the noncyclic energy-fixing reactions (see Figure ).
-Certain plants are also known to participate in cyclic energy-fixing reactions.
+Described above are the noncyclic energy-fixing reactions (see Figure 5-2).
+Certain plants and autotrophic prokaryotes are also known to participate in cyclic energy-fixing reactions.
 These reactions involve only photosystem I and the P700 reaction center.
-Excited electrons leave the reaction center, pass through coenzymes of the electron transport system, and then follow a special pathway back to P700.
+Excited electrons leave the reaction center, pass through coenzymes of the electron transport system, and follow a special pathway back to P700.
 Each electron powers the proton pump and encourages the transport of a proton across the thylakoid membrane.
 This process enriches the proton gradient and eventually leads to the generation of ATP.

-ATP production in the energy-fixing reactions of photosynthesis occurs by the process of chemiosmosis.
+ATP production in the energy-fixing reactions of photosynthesis occurs by the process of chemiosmosis (explained in Chapter 4).
 Essentially, this process consists of a rush of protons across a membrane (the thylakoid membrane, in this case), accompanied by the synthesis of ATP molecules.
-Biochemists have calculated that the proton concentration on one side of the thylakoid is 10,000 times that on the opposite side of the membrane.
+Biochemists have calculated that the proton concentration on one side of the thylakoid is 10,000 times that of the opposite side of the membrane.

 In photosynthesis, the protons pass back across the membranes through channels lying alongside sites where enzymes are located.
 As the protons pass through the channels, the energy of the protons is released to form high-energy ATP bonds.
 ATP is formed in the energy-fixing reactions along with the NADPH formed in the main reactions.
 Both ATP and NADPH provide the energy necessary for the synthesis of carbohydrates that occurs in the second major set of events in photosynthesis.

-Glucose and other carbohydrates are synthesized in the carbon-fixing reaction of photosynthesis, often called the Calvin cycle for Melvin Calvin, who performed much of the biochemical research (see Figure ).
+Glucose and other carbohydrates are synthesized in the carbon-fixing reaction of photosynthesis, often called the Calvin cycle after Melvin Calvin, who performed much of the biochemical research (see Figure 5-3).
 This phase of photosynthesis occurs in the stroma of the plant cell.

 In the carbon-fixing reaction, an essential material is carbon dioxide, which is obtained from the atmosphere.
-The carbon dioxide is attached to a five-carbon compound called ribulose diphosphate.
-Ribulose diphosphate carboxylase catalyzes this reaction.
+The carbon dioxide is attached to a five-carbon compound called ribulose bisphosphate.
+Ribulose bisphosphate carboxylase catalyzes this reaction.

-After carbon dioxide has been joined to ribulose diphosphate, a six-carbon product forms, which immediately breaks into two three-carbon molecules called phosphoglycerate.
+After carbon dioxide has been joined to ribulose bisphosphate, a six-carbon product forms, which immediately breaks into two three-carbon molecules called phosphoglycerate.
 Each phosphoglycerate molecule converts to another organic compound, but only in the presence of ATP.
 The ATP used is the ATP synthesized in the energy-fixing reaction.
 The organic compound formed converts to still another organic compound using the energy present in NADPH.
 Again, the energy-fixing reaction provides the essential energy.
-The organic compounds that result each consist of three carbon atoms.
+Each of the organic compounds that results consists of three carbon atoms.
 Eventually, the compounds interact with one another and join to form a single molecule of six-carbon glucose.
-This process also generates additional molecules of ribulose diphosphate to participate in further carbon-fixing reactions.
+This process also generates additional molecules of ribulose bisphosphate to participate in further carbon-fixing reactions.